-These leaves have waves and ridges, in round, pointy or oval shapes.
+Calathea's leaves come in all shapes and sizes: waved, ridged, round, pointy or oval shaped.
 They're also not scared of pattern.
-Meet Calathea.

 Colours and shapes

-Calathea’s strength and beauty lie in its leaves: delightfully oval shapes in various shades of green with an occasional hint of deep purple.
+Calathea’s strength and beauty lie in its leaves.
+The delightfully oval shapes come in various shades of green, and some have an occasional hint of deep purple.
 Some varieties have striking striped and flame-patterned leaves, while others are edged in a simple contrasting colour.
-A few showstopping plants boast eye-catching orange flowers.
-And that’s not all: as soon as the sun comes out in the morning those fabulous leaves spread themselves wide to catch the light.
-At night they softly close again.
-Look at your plant keeping fit!
+A few showstopping plants boast eye-catching orange flowers — and that’s not all.
+As soon as the sun comes out in the morning, the fabulous leaves spread themselves wide to catch the light, and at night they softly close again.

 The Calathea symbolises a new beginning.
-This has come from the famous expression ‘to turn over a new leaf’, because this is what the plant does when it gets dark.
-Give a Calathea as a gift to someone who starting afresh.
-Of course, you can also give it to yourself as a present, maybe at the start of the week, when you’ve coloured your hair differently — or simply because you adore Calatheas.
+This comes from the famous expression ‘to turn over a new leaf’, as this is exactly what the plant does when it gets dark.
+Calathea therefore makes an excellent gift to someone who starting afresh.
+Of course, you can also give it to yourself as a present, maybe at the start of the week, when you’ve had a new haircut — or simply to add to your family of houseplants.